kikofernandez/programmingfightclub/chapters/prologue.md

 This book was originally written for the course *Advanced Sofware Design* imparted at Uppsala University by Dave Clarke and Kiko Fernandez-Reyes.
-The *Advanced Software Design* course covers much more than the design patterns shown in this book, but was lacking on hands-on experience and application of design patterns in a functional setting.
+The *Advanced Software Design* course covers much more than the design patterns shown in this book, but was lacking on hands-on experience and the application of design patterns in a functional setting.
 This book hopefully closes that gap.

 ## Who is this book for?